The University District

 By the 1980s, students in Sydenham Ward became the ascendant population and the area had become known as ‘the ghetto’.
 In response to student behaviour and property-related issues, local citizens formed advocacy groups that focused on municipal by-law enforcement, better policing and more liaison with the university.

-In 1998, the AMS voted to rename the area the “university village.”
+In 1998, the AMS voted to rename the area the “Student Village.”
 It also became more active in the area’s upkeep, creating programs for garbage cleanup, home maintenance and better landlord-student relations.

-In 2015, the city officially named the area the “University District,” changing street signs to reflect the new name.
+In 2014, the city officially named the area the “University District,” changing street signs to include the new name.

 Pictured above: students in what is now called the University District in 1982